-I was born and (kind of) raised an Orthodox.
-I’m not a huge fan of religion, but I respect it and I love the traditions I grew up with.
+I was born and raised an Orthodox.
+My parents were never extremely religious and as a result, neither am I, but I respect it and I love the traditions I grew up with.
 Easter – from a religious point of view – is probably one of the most important celebrations.

 First of all, let me begin with some essential knowledge about Easter: